Amazon's "Cinderella" Is A Refreshing Take On A Classic

 The pressure for the prince to conform comes from his father, King Rowan (Pierce Brosnan), a man who is set in his ways.
 Because of tradition, he wants his son to wed so the men in the family can keep the line of succession going.
 His wife, Queen Beatrice (Minnie Driver), often tries to reason with her husband and get him to sympathize with their son.
 Rowan wants his son to marry even if love isn’t involved, an admission that sets Beatrice off.
 The king and queen have a daughter named Princess Gwen (Tallulah Greive).
 Because she’s a woman, she isn’t eligible to succeed her father’s throne.
 Her father constantly shuts down her ideas for how to make the kingdom a more equitable place to live.
 In one scene, she literally tries to sit at a table of men discussing important matters and her father gives a disapproving look.
 Meanwhile, her brother doesn’t even want the responsibility of ruling at all.

 Strong performances and good musical numbers bolster the film.
-Cabello is spot on as the title character and really endearing.
+Cabello is spot-on as the title character and really endearing.
 She and Galitzine have a natural chemistry, and I found myself actively invested in their characters’ respective journeys.
 Brosnan is another standout, oscillating between comedic moments and convincing turns where he revels in his manly power as the king.
 Cannon does a great job of making every woman character, even the evil stepmother, multilayered.
 The music is incredible too.
 The immaculate ballroom scene has a moment when the women hoping to gain the prince’s attention perform Salt-N-Pepa and En Vogue’s “Whatta Man,” which perfectly segues into a performance by the prince, who covers “Seven Nation Army” by the White Stripes.
-It’s like the best parts of Glee and Hamilton all rolled into one movie.

 Even if you don’t walk away believing in fairy tales again, you will be thoroughly entertained while watching.●